Beet Hummus

 Cook the Beet

 Cut off the leaves and base of the beet.
-Be sure to save the leaves for later, as you can lightly boil or sautée for a tasty snack.
+Be certain to avoid wasting the leaves for later, as you’ll be able to frivolously boil or sautée for a tasty snack.

 Beet on cutting board with leaves and stalk cut offBeet on cutting board with leaves and stalk cut off

-Place the beet in a pot of water over high heat, making sure the beet is covered by about two inches.
-When the water begins to boil, reduce the heat to low and cook for 45 minutes or until fork tender.
+Place the beet in a pot of water over excessive warmth, ensuring the beet is roofed by about two inches.
+When the water begins to boil, scale back the warmth to low and prepare dinner for 45 minutes or till fork tender.

 beet with leaves cut off in a pot of waterbeet with leaves cut off in a pot of water

-Once cooked, set your beet aside in a bowl to cool.
+Once cooked, set your beet apart in a bowl to chill.

 Red beet in a white bowl on top of a cutting boardRed beet in a white bowl on top of a cutting board